 Ultimately, it comes down to three things: price, work you’re willing to put in, and appearance.
 You’ll have to put in more work with the less expensive edge grain board, because you’ll need to sharpen your knives far more frequently and do more maintenance work, in the form of sanding, on your board.
 You’re likely to throw the board out, instead of sanding it, once the scarring gets deep enough because those scars harbor bacteria.
 Alternatively, you can simply replace an edge grain board more frequently, before the scarring gets too bad, and that’s when you’ll need to decide if you’d like to buy “right”, or buy often.
 Finally, which style do you like more?
-If you enjoy sharpening your knives on stones, or have a great sharpening system like the WorkSharp Sharpener, then you may be more comfortable going with an edge-grain board in maple, cherry, or walnut.
-If you prefer increased edge retention and a bit more heft and gravitas, pick up an end-grain board, like the ones we make in our Michigan shop.
+If you enjoy sharpening your knives on stones, or have a great sharpening system like the WorkSharp Sharpener, then you may be more comfortable going with an edge-grain cutting board in maple, cherry, or walnut.
+If you prefer increased edge retention and a bit more heft and gravitas, pick up an end-grain cutting board, like the ones we make in our Michigan shop.

 P.S.
 Our cutting boards are made from 100% rescued American Walnut and American Cherry.
 And because our boards are made from grade-A custom lumber from a wood shop making large custom furniture, we’re able to buy tier-1 small end pieces that they’re not able to use for their large tables and cabinetry.
 That makes our cutting boards carbon negative, and it’s why we’re one of the most environmentally-friendly small cutting board makers in the world.